 Preheat oven to 550°.
 Place roast in a shallow baking pan ( I use a small roaster lined with No Stick foil.)
 Coat roast with olive oil, Zesty Italian Dressing, butter or oil based coating of your choice.
 Apply seasonings of your choice.
 Insert a meat thermometer in you have one you can read through the oven door.

 Roast at 550° for 5 minutes per pound.

-Turn off the oven and DO NOT OPEN THE OVEN DOOR FOR 35 minutes or until your meat thermometer reaches 125 degrees, provided you have one you can read remote).
+Turn off the oven and DO NOT OPEN THE OVEN DOOR FOR 25 minutes (or until your meat thermometer reaches 125 degrees, provided you have one you can read remote).

-Remove from the oven, let it rest a few minutes, slice and enjoy.
+Remove from the oven, let it rest about 15 minutes, slice and enjoy.

 This works with prime rib also.

 Form your Highland ground beef into patties, salt and pepper each side.
 Add 1 ½ cups of water and a thinly sliced onion to your skillet or electric fry pan.
 When water starts to boil add your burgers.
 They are ready to flip when they start to stay together.
 This is a quick, easy and very tasty way to fix burgers.